-Note: Whiston wants to identify "the place of descent," (apo bah tay reon in Greek) with the modern-day city of Nakhichevan situated about 65 miles southeast of Ararat in the former U.S.S.R., now part of Azerbeijan.
-Ark researchers in the past have used this footnote as early evidence for Mt.
-Ararat being the site for the Ark's landing place.
-28 However, we must ask if this is the intent of Josephus, or the 18th Century interpretation of Whiston (from his footnote)?
+Note: Whiston wants to identify "the place of descent," (apo bah tay reon in Greek) with the modern day city of Nakhichevan situated southeast of Ararat about 65 miles in the former U.S.S.R.
+Ark researchers in the past have used this footnote as a seemingly early evidence for Mt.
+Ararat being the site for the Ark's landing place.24 However, we must ask if this is the intent of Josephus, or the 18th Century interpretation of Whiston (from his footnote)?
 There seems to be linguistic and other evidence that such is not the case.
 First of all, to identify the current Mt.
 Ararat as the landing place of the Ark, as per the footnote of Whiston, is contrary to Josephus clearly identifying it as a mountain in Gordyene.
-Second, the early Armenian historians identified the Gordyene (Gortuk) mountains as the landing place of Noah's Ark at least up to the 11th and 12th Centuries.
-29 Thirdly, according to the Armenian language scholar, Heinrich Hubschmann, the city of Nakhichavan, which does mean Place of First Descent in Armenian, was not known by that name in antiquity.
-Rather, he says the present-day name evolved to Nakhichavan from Naxcavan.
-The prefix Naxc was a name and avan is Armenian for town.
-30
+Second, the early Armenian historians identified the Gordyene ("Gortuk") mountains as the landing place of Noah's Ark at least up to the 11th and 12th Centuries.25 Thirdly, according to the Armenian language scholar, Heinrich Hubschmann, the city of Nakhichavan, which does mean "Place of First Descent" in Armenian, was not known by that name in antiquity.
+Rather, he says the present-day name evolved to "Nakhichavan" from "Naxcavan."
+The prefix "Naxc" was a name and "avan" is Armenian for "town."26